Configure the database schemas

 General considerations

 Configure the database with a charset that supports all languages, such as AL32UTF8 for Oracle and UTF8 for PostgreSQL.
 Semarchy xDM uses specific characters for storing internal information.
-Applications in Semarchy xDM natively support multi-lingual data without preventing users from entering accented characters (or Cyrillic or Arabic or Chinese).
+Applications in Semarchy xDM natively support multilingual data without preventing users from entering accented characters (or Cyrillic, Arabic, or Chinese characters).
 A database configured for a specific language or with a limited charset may not function optimally with Semarchy xDM.

 Oracle